 Since its launch, the programme has provided support to over 150 social enterprises.
 It provides social entrepreneurs free access to bespoke, practical support from business, such as improving business strategy, marketing and branding support or practical advice on winning contracts and new business.
 In addition arc social enterprises also have access to subsidised training and impact consultancy, discounted premises and supply chain introductions.

-So far over 200 BP employees from our offices in Canary Wharf and Sunbury have volunteered with arc and these numbers continue to grow.
-On average a BP employee spends an impressive 11 months volunteering with their chosen social enterprise.
+So far, more than 200 BP employees from our offices in Canary Wharf and Sunbury have volunteered with arc and these numbers continue to grow.
+On average, a BP employee spends an impressive 11 months volunteering with their chosen social enterprise.
 The expertise and knowledge they provide is really delivering a tangible impact to the social enterprises, as outlined in arc’s 2016 impact report published in December 2016.

 Dramatize operated a manual paper system to manage information about their service users, leading to inefficiencies in the management of activities at the centre.
 The paper trail also made it difficult to report the impact their programme was having to their financial backers.
 As the business and their client base began to grow they realized they needed a new electronic database that could be used by all of their staff but they didn’t have the IT skills or resource in-house to implement this.